 #4 Transition Masters This program is unique because it focuses on the development of job search presentation skills.
 The program combines the best of job search and Toastmasters training to build the confidence of job seekers!

 Presentations These are I to 1.5 hour job search

 related presentations which are frequently requested by Career Source, Career

 Ministries, and other non-profit organizations for their meetings.

 #1 Career Clarity for Youth

 This training program is based on the book What Color Is Your Parachute for Teens, authored by Carol Christen.
 It is the bestselling career book for teens ever written and has sold over 150,000 copies.
 This program has been delivered in 2015 to Eckerd Community Alternatives and the Tamil Sneham Foundation.

 Training Audience: Typically teens and young adults between the ages of 15-21 with a class size of 6 to 16 participants.
 The reason for starting with this age group is that they have the most immediate needs for employment and career direction.
 This program may be modified to adults of any age who are in search of their next career move.
 Participants learn a process for starting or switching careers that they will use the rest of their lives!.
 They finish the course by developing and reciting their own individual career plan which includes their career direction/occupation, starting salary, annual living expenses, education/training locations - requirements and costs, plus their plan "B" and immediate career goals enroute to their "dream career"!
 This training should be required of all high school and college students - but it isn't even offered!

-Career Development Training Program Description:
+Career Clarity Training Program Description: